odpi/egeria/developer-resources/Developer-Guidelines.md

 As such, these guidelines exist to remind us of these broader responsibilities.

+## Java

+The minimum level required to build & run Egeria is Java 8.
+ The code is also buildable under Java 11, but is configured for Java 8 language level and bytecode.
+It is also runnable under Java 11.

+ Non-LTS releases are not tested.

+ The Java distributions we are using include:
+   * Azul zulu - as provided by Azure Pipelines.
+  * openjdk - from Ubuntu distributions
+  * Adoptopenjdk openjdk (with hotspot)
+  * Adoptopenjdk openjdk (with J9)

+ All automated builds are performed on Linux (Ubuntu) only using the Azul vm provided by Azure pipelines.

+  Most developers use MacOS, but Windows should work also.

+ Problems with any of these should be raised as issues.
 ## License text in files

 All files for Egeria should have a license included.
 We are using the Apache 2.0 license,